kirkyl93/StreamingAlgorithmVisualisations/README.md

-This library contains various implementations of streaming algorithms.
+# Implementations and dynamic visualisations of streaming algorithms

+This library provides user-written implementations of three well-known streaming algorithms: the MorrisCounter for approximate counting, the KMV algorithm for distinct counting and the Count-Min Sketch for frequency counting.